mgmeyers/obsidian-kanban/src/docs/Settings/Note template.md

 ## Note template

-When [[Create new notes from Kanban cards]], new notes will be pre-populated with the specified note template.
+When [[Create notes from cards]], new notes will be pre-populated with the specified note template.

 Supported template formats: